chihakuro/mt_zhvi_game_localization/README.md

 https://github.com/chihakuro/mt_zhvi_game_localization/assets/92619401/2731a313-6223-45d4-a656-abefb5fa03fa

 Requirements to run GUI:

-- Python 3 (preferably 3.9.5)
-- Step to run:
-  + Step 1: Have python installed in your system (with pip enabled)
++ Step 1: Have [Python 3](https://www.python.org/downloads/release/python-395/) (preferably 3.9.5) installed in your system (with pip enabled)
 + Step 2: Download the repository in link above
 + Step 3: Open PowerShell/Command Prompt and link to the downloaded repository destination, for example

 To destination on the same disk:
 ```